bmrf/tron/README.md

 1. **[7-Zip](http://7-zip.org/faq.html)**: Open-source compression and extraction tool.
 Use the `-sap` switch to skip this action

-2. **Adobe Flash Player**: Used by YouTube and various other sites.
-Use the `-sap` switch to skip this action

-3. **Windows updates**: Runs Windows update via this command:  `wuauclt /detectnow /updatenow`.
+2. **Windows updates**: Runs Windows update via this command:  `wuauclt /detectnow /updatenow`.
 Use the `-swu` switch to skip this action.
 If bundled WSUS Offline updates are detected, Tron executes those instead.
 Use the `-swo` switch to force skipping WSUS Offline updates even if they're present in the relevant directory.
 See [Executing bundled WSUS Offline updates](#executing-bundled-wsus-offline-updates) above for more information on using offline update packages with Tron

-4. **DISM base reset**: Recompile the "Windows Image Store" (SxS store).
+3. **DISM base reset**: Recompile the "Windows Image Store" (SxS store).
 This typically results in multiple GB's of space freed up.
 Windows 8 and up only.
 Any Windows Updates installed *prior* to this point will become "baked in" (uninstallable).
 Use the `-sdc` switch to skip this action

 ## STAGE 6: Optimize